 Khachapuri (Georgian Cheese Bread) with Kale and Herb Sauce is a traditional Georgian dish very similar to pizza.
-Essentially, it’s cheese stuffed bread with eggs in the filling.
-The bread is then torn apart and eaten as an appetizer.
-It’s made using fresh pizza dough, 3 cheeses, and kale.
-The dough is then shaped into an oval, and baked in the oven until the cheese is melted and the kale crisp.
-Each Khachapuri is topped with an egg and eaten warm with fresh herbs.
+Khachapuri uses fresh pizza dough, 3 cheeses, and kale.
+The dough is in the shape of an oval, and baked in the oven until the cheese is melted and the kale crisp.
+Each Khachapuri has an egg on top and is best eaten warm with fresh herbs.
+The bread is torn apart and eaten as an appetizer.
 Every last bite is delicious and it makes for a fun an appetizer or easy dinner any night of the week.

 Sounds amazing, right?

 I wanted to make a version of Khachapuri, but I wanted to add some greens and color to my bread.
 Enter my version of Khachapuri with Tuscan kale, 3 cheeses, and a simple herby garlic sauce.
 It’s honestly one of the best recipes I’ve created in a long time.

 I am SO excited about it for many reasons.
 One, it is SO GOOD.
 Two, it’s different.
 Lately I’ve been a little uninspired by recipes.
 I create so many recipes that sometimes I feel as though I’ve done it all.
 So it’s recipes like this bread, the ones that are authentically different, that have me the most excited.
 Many more recipes like this to come, as I’m having fun exploring other cultures and cuisines at the moment.

 Hoping to inspire you all to experiment with them!